 Hiring Accessibility Consultants, Staff & User Testers

 Many accessibility consultants are available for hire to help build and fix accessibility issues, and to provide staff trainings.
-If you’re seeking professional help, the community-driven Accessibility Project maintains a short list of accessibility consultants.
+If you’re seeking professional help, the community-driven Accessibility Project maintains a shortlist of accessibility consultants.

-Wondering what should you budget for accessibility testing?
+Wondering what you should budget for accessibility testing?
 Here’s a useful rundown on the cost per hour for accessibility testing.

 Job position language

 The Teach Access Accessibility Skills Hiring Toolkit offers role-specific Position Description Language and Screening and Interview Questions.